-In the MCD simulations, only the variation of the UV solar flux with the 11 year solar cycle is taken into account (the variability at other timescales, e.g. 27 days, has not be adressed so far) in the MCD, by including three solar EUV input scenarios.
-The "Solar maximum" scenario corresponds to the conditions when the solar is at its maximum activity (approximate value for F10.74 at Earth around 200) and the UV emission is highest.
+- In some of the MCD simulations, the EUV flux is set to constant values chosen to provide an estimation of the average and extreme (minimum and maximum) fluxes.
+The "Solar maximum" scenario corresponds to conditions when the the solar cycle is at its maximum activity (value for E10.75 at Earth around 320) and the UV emission is highest.
 For such conditions, a rise in temperatures in the thermosphere, induced by a more intense UV heating, is expected (and obtained).
-On the opposite, the "Solar minimum" scenario is appropriate for conditions when the sun is at its minimum activity (approximate value of F10.7 at Earth around 70).
+On the opposite, the "Solar minimum" scenario is appropriate for conditions when the sun is at its minimum activity (approximate value of E10.7 at Earth around 80).
 In this case, UV emission is low, so a lower temperature due to a lower UV heating is expected.
-The "Solar average" scenario is an intermediate situation between maximum and minimum (approximate value for F10.7 at Earth 130) solar activity.
-Figure 2 displays heating rates corresponding the the three EUV scenarios.
+The "Solar average" scenario is an intermediate situation between maximum and minimum solar activity (approximate value for E10.7 at Earth 140) Figure 2 displays mean temperature profiles corresponding the the three EUV scenarios. - Simulations were also performed with a realistically (daily) evolving EUV input, taken from available E10.7 measurements, over the Martian years 24-35.
+Figure 2 also displays the mean thermospheric profiles corresponding to some of these martian years.